dwrobel/flatcam/README.md

 - added the ability to open FlatConfig configuration files in COde Editor, Modify them and then save them.
 - added ability to double click the FlatConfig files and open them in the FlatCAM Code Editor (to be verified)
 - when saving a file from Code Editor and there is no object active then the OpenFileDialog filters are reset to FlatConfig files.
+- reverted a change in GCode that might affect Gerber polarity change in Gerber parser

 23.02.2019